satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 ----------

-- If the goal of science is to advance knowledge of the natural world, then the scientific review process should be open?...
+- reviewers assumed to be honest, no selfish motives

 - changing the review process will take time and will most likely be